Anti-Bullying Week 2022 is taking place from Monday 14th to Friday 18th November and this year’s theme is ‘Reach Out’.

 We have developed a lot of resources and activities for schools to use during the week and hopefully your child’s school will take part, but Parents and Carers play a vital part in dealing with bullying behaviour too; how to recognise if it is happening, knowing how to support your child, how to work with the school and more.
 Our Information Brochure for parents is a valuable resource full of positive steps to help keep your child safe and to help you deal with bullying behaviour.

 As a Parent or Carer, you have a unique role to play in guiding and supporting your child through their school years and there are lots of positive steps you can take to help keep your child safe from bullying behaviour and harm.
-One of the steps is knowing when to ask for support.
+One of the steps is knowing when to Reach Out to ask for support.